 Okay, here’s where Oxygen really kicks ass.
 One of the first killer features I discovered with Oxygen is the ability to easily edit post feed templates.
 In Oxygen, you have access to blog feed PHP template right in the editor, so you can customize it however you want.
 This is not possible with the Divi Blog module.
 To get around that, I’ve had to use complex CSS or create my own feed from scratch using a plugin.

 In fact, you can add PHP or JS code almost anywhere in your Oxygen pages.
 Now, that could easily be abused, but it can come in handy.

 Oxygen has an elegant templating system where one template can inherit from another.
 So, you might create a template containing just the header and footer.
 Then, create a page template that inherits from that and adds the page title.
 You could then create a post template that inherits from that and adds a sidebar.
 You get the picture.

 Oxygen also lets you customize more of the CSS.
 A huge example is the ability to set your media query breakpoints, something I know folks would love to have in Divi.
 Oxygen also gives you access to CSS flexbox settings and to modifiers like “:after” right in the editor.

 If you’re building sites for non-techy clients who want to manage site content themselves, then ease of updating content is very important.

 But in my experience, clients who edit their sites also sometimes want to change the site structure.
 This is where Divi is way easier to use.
 The Divi editor is more intuitive and makes it less likely for your clients to really mess things up.
-I have non-techy clients who’ve embraced Divi and can update their own page structure.
+I have non-techy clients who’ve embraced Divi and can update their own page structure, which is great!